dosbox-staging/dosbox-staging/website/docs/getting-started/passport-to-adventure.md

 The most commonly used EGA screen mode in games is 320&times;200 with a fixed 16-colour palette.

-EGA monitors had visible "fat" scanlines and the pixels were a bit round, whereas later VGA monitors displayed EGA graphics without strong scanlines, and the pixels appeared as little sharp rectangles.
+EGA monitors had visible "fat" scanlines, and the pixels were a bit round, whereas later VGA monitors displayed EGA graphics without strong scanlines, and the pixels appeared as little sharp rectangles.
 It's as if EGA monitors had a "built-in filter" that smoothed the image somewhat while adding a subtle